+- Comparing actual results with expected results.

 - Reporting discrepancies as incidents and analyzing them in order to establish their cause.
-Possible causes are e.g.
+Possible causes are e. g.

-- wrong requirements
+- wrong requirements,

 - a defect in the code,

 - a defects in specified test data,

 - a defect in the test document, or

 - mistake in the way the test was executed

-- Repeating test activities as a result of action taken for each discrepancy, for example, - reexecution of a test that previously failed in order to confirm a fix (confirmation testing), - execution of a corrected test - execution of regression tests to ensure - there are no side effects (defects have not been introduced in unchanged areas of the software) - that defect fixing did not uncover other defects
+- Repeating test activities as a result of action taken for each discrepancy, for example, - re-execution of a test that previously failed in order to confirm a fix (confirmation testing), - execution of a corrected test, - execution of regression tests to ensure - there are no side effects (defects have not been introduced in unchanged areas of the software). - that defect fixing did not uncover other defects.